-If a survivor's pension is being paid to your spouse, civil partner or eligible cohabiting partner,
+• If a survivor's pension is being paid to your spouse, civil partner or eligible cohabiting partner,

-For each year of membership you built up from 1 April 2014 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
-The child's pension payable is calculated on a different proportion i.e. 1/320th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 49/320^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement, plus an amount equal to 1/320th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.
+For each year of membership you built up from 1 April 2014 to your date of death you would have been credited with a pension equal to a proportion (ie 1/49th or, for any period you were in the 50/50 section of the Scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
+The child's pension payable is calculated on a different proportion ie 1/320th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 49/320^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the Scheme from another pension scheme or arrangement, plus an amount equal to 1/320th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.

-For final salary membership built up before 1 April 2014 the pension payable is equal to 1/320th of your final pay times the period of your membership in the scheme up to 31 March 2014.
+For final salary membership built up before 1 April 2014 the pension payable is equal to 1/320th of your final pay times the period of your membership in the Scheme up to 31 March 2014.

-For each year of membership you built up from 1 April 2014 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
-The childrens' pension payable is calculated on a different proportion i.e. 1/160th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 49/160^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement, plus an amount equal to 1/160th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.
+For each year of membership you built up from 1 April 2014 to your date of death you would have been credited with a pension equal to a proportion (ie 1/49th or, for any period you were in the 50/50 section of the Scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
+The children's pension payable is calculated on a different proportion ie 1/160th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 49/160^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the Scheme from another pension scheme or arrangement, plus an amount equal to 1/160th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.
 The pension would be shared equally between the eligible children.

-For final salary membership built up before 1 April 2014 the pension payable is equal to 1/160th of your final pay times the period of your membership in the scheme up to 31 March 2014.
+For final salary membership built up before 1 April 2014 the pension payable is equal to 1/160th of your final pay times the period of your membership in the Scheme up to 31 March 2014.
 The pension would be shared equally between the eligible children.

-If there is no spouse's, civil partner's or eligible cohabiting partner's pension being paid,

-For each year of membership you built up from 1 April 2014 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
-The child's pension payable is calculated on a different proportion i.e. 1/240th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 49/240^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement, plus an amount equal to 1/240th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.
+If there is no spouse's, civil partner's or eligible cohabiting partner's pension being paid, pay (or assumed pensionable pay where applicable) you received during that year.
+The child's pension payable is calculated on a different proportion, ie 1/240th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 49/240^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the Scheme from another pension scheme or arrangement, plus an amount equal to 1/240th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.